 Somalia/Eritrea Sanctions Regime

-The Council is expected to adopt a resolution by the end of this week renewing the mandate of the Somalia Monitoring Group for a further 12 months.
+This afternoon, the Council is expected to adopt a resolution renewing the mandate of the Somalia/Eritrea Monitoring Group and requesting the Secretary-General to re-establish the Monitoring Group for another 12 months.

 The resolution is in blue and it has some significant new elements.
 A new criteria related to children has been added to the sanctions regime.
 Now political and military leaders recruiting or using children in armed conflict and individuals committing violations of applicable international law in Somalia involving the targeting of civilians, including children and women in situations of armed conflict, killing and maiming, sexual and gender-based violence, attacks on schools and hospitals and abduction and forced displacement could have targeted measures imposed on them.

 The new mandate also highlights the deterioration in the humanitarian situation in Somalia and demands safe access for the delivery of humanitarian aid.
 It seems that the resolution also makes clear that the Council is ready to apply targeted sanctions against those that obstruct the delivery, access to or distribution of humanitarian assistance.